 - It contains Proline-rich polypeptide (PRP), a hormone that regulates the thymus gland, helping to calm a hyperactive immune system or stimulate an underactive immune system.

 - The PRP in colostrum has been demonstrated to reduce or eliminate the pain, swelling, and inflammation associated with allergies and autoimmune diseases (multiple sclerosis, rheumatoid arthritis, lupus, myasthenia gravis).
 These effects are related to PRP’s ability to inhibit the overproduction of lymphocytes (white blood cells) and T-cells.

 - It contains cytokines and lymphokines.
 These are substances that regulate the body’s immune response, stimulate the production of immunoglobulins, and affect cell growth and repair.

 - It helps support healthy levels of serotonin, the feel-good hormone, thus overcoming depression often common with chronic health issues.

 - Last but not the least, it supports overall hormonal balance.
 Hormonal balance plays an important role in autoimmune disorders.

 Other Benefits of Colostrum

 - Immunoglobulins.
 Immunoglobulins are globulin proteins that function as antibodies.
 They are the most plentiful immune factors found in colostrum.
 Immunoglobulin G (IgG) counteracts bacteria and toxins in the blood and lymphatic system; immunoglobulin M (IgM) seeks out and attaches itself to viruses in the circulatory system; immunoglobulins D and E (IgD and IdE) remove foreign substances from the bloodstream and activate allergic reactions.

 - Lactoferrin.
 Lactoferrin is a protein that transports iron to red blood cells and helps to deprive viruses and harmful bacteria of iron.

 - Growth factors.
 The growth factors in bovine colostrum include insulin-like growth factors (IgF-1 and IgF-2), an epithelial growth factor (EgF), transforming growth factors (TgF-A and TgF-B), and a platelet-derived growth factor (PDGF).
 Growth factors stimulate normal growth as well as the healing and repair of aged or injured skin, muscle, and other tissues.
 In addition, growth factors help the body to burn fat instead of muscle for fuel when a person is dieting or fasting.

 - Growth hormone.
 Growth hormone slows some of the signs of aging.

 - Leukocytes.
-Leukocytes are white cells that stimulate production of interferon, a protein that inhibits viruses from reproducing.
+Leukocytes are white cells that stimulate the production of interferon, a protein that inhibits viruses from reproducing.